PROTECT YOUR LEGACY.

 Revocable Living Trust

-A revocable living trust document is a legal tool used in estate planning that allows someone (called the grantor) to place their assets—like property, bank accounts, or investments—into a trust during their lifetime.
+A revocable living trust allows you to place your assets—such as your home, bank accounts, & investments—into a trust during your lifetime.

-The term “revocable” means the grantor can change or cancel the trust at any time while they’re alive.
+• You can change or revoke the trust at any time

 Power of Attorney